jamil-rahman/walcart/README.md

 ## SET UP

+### Make sure you have at least Node.js v12.22 installed.

+If you do not have it installed, you can download the lastest version of Node.js from [here](https://nodejs.org/en/)

 ### 1. Clone the Repository
 Next, you have to clone the repository onto your machine using the following terminal command:
 ```bash